jdbugs/TheInvitation/README.md

 2. Clone the repository and open a terminal inside it.
 3. (Optional) Create and activate a virtual environment.
 4. Install optional extras if you want speech (`pip install pyttsx3`).
+   *Make sure you install it with the same Python interpreter you use for* `python main.py`.
+Some newer Python builds (e.g., 3.13) work best with `pip install pyttsx3==2.90` until fresh wheels are published.
 5. Edit `config/invitation.json` to suit your session—LLM, TTS, pacing, and architectures all live there and can be changed before or during a run.
 6. Run the engine: